 Is flash photography allowed?
 Is it ok to video the ceremony?

 Yes, flash photography is allowed as long as it does not distract from the ceremony.
 Videographers will need to supply their own microphone, which the minister is happy to wear.
-For technical queries regarding sound, get your videographer to contact our bookings administrator.
+For technical queries regarding sound, get your videographer to contact our office manager.

 It is possible to use the grounds around the church for photography?

-Yes, the Camperdown Cemetery Trust welcome the taking of photos.
+Yes, the Camperdown Cemetery Trust welcomes the taking of photos.
 There are some beautiful locations around the church.
 If you wish to use the grounds please notify us beforehand.

 We welcome creativity and appreciate that each couple would like a wedding that in part reflects who they are.